Merci-chao/userChrome.js/README.md

 **Version 3.4.1.1**
 - Bug fix: Drop indicator is positioned incorrectly when dragging non-tab items onto the pinned tabs.
 </details>

+**Version 3.4.1**
+- Bug fix: Dropping non‑tab items onto Tabs Bar causes issues.
+- Bug fix: `hideEmptyPlaceholderWhenScrolling` may not work on private windows.
+- With `checkUpdateAutoApply` set to `3`, it will now also receive updates for minor changes and fixes that do not trigger notifications.

 **Version 3.4**
 - Add `animateTabMoveMaxCount`: When the number of dragged tabs exceeds this value, drag animations are disabled and a drop indicator is shown instead.
 The minimum value is `0`.
 If dragging too many tabs causes lag, consider lowering this value.
 Note: Some tab grouping operations may be unavailable, and the final drop position is determined by Firefox's native behavior, which may not behave as expected in certain scenarios.